 What would you advise to brands seeking to maintain copyrights over their online content?

-We discovered 2 main things.
+We discovered two main things.
 Firstly, leaks of information and plagiarism are much more common than people think.
 Every company we worked with discovered things that have been copied from them without them knowing.
 It’s important to be able to track that.
 Secondly, from an SEO perspective, it’s very important to know what the distribution of content is and whether it is plagiarized.

 How do you envision the future of copyright protection, from a technology perspective?